darrencrossley/craftcms-docker/README.md

 #### In Production

-Build your image using the above dockerfile
+Build your image using the above docker file snippet

-set:
+#### ENV Vars

+if you use the bundled config you can set:

  DB_HOST
  DB_NAME